PANDA CORNER

 • Apply to damp skin

-• Use 2-3 drops for face
+• Use 2–3 drops for the face

-• Gently press into skin
+• Gently press into the skin

 • Allow to absorb before moisturizer